GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-tabs-manager/index.md

 {% endAside %}

 Next, let's style the popup.
-Create a popup CSS file and include the following code:
+Create a popup CSS file and add the following code:

 {% Label %}popup.css:{% endLabel %}